James Ogilvie of Cardell: Family and lands

 He was a son of Alexander Ogilvie (died 1554) of Findlater Castle and Janet Abernethy.
 Alexander Ogilvie served in the household of Mary of Guise in the 1540s.
-He and his second wife Elizabeth Gordon, Lady Findlater, commissioned a carved stone sacrament house at Deskford and an unusual and lavish monument in Cullen Old Kirk.
+He and his second wife Elizabeth Gordon, Lady Findlater (a daughter of Adam Gordon, Dean of Caithness), commissioned a carved stone sacrament house at Deskford and an unusual and lavish monument in Cullen Old Kirk.

 Cardell, according to William Fraser, also known as Pitcroy, included Cardell-moir, Cardell-beg, a mill, and fishing on the Spey located in Knockando parish.
 The property was held in feu by James Ogilvie from the Friars in Elgin from 1527 to 1539, when Friars gave it in feu to Alexander Grant instead.
 The lands are now known as Cardhu or Cardow, noted for a woolmill and a distillery.
 However, a royal charter made to James Ogilvie in February 1535 indicates that the barony of "Cardale" included lands located in the southern area of Inverness such as Holm, Brodland (Borlum), Lochardil, and a castle mound.
 These lands had belonged to Alexander Ogilvie of Farr and Cullard and his wife Margaret Dennet.

 Alexander Ogilvie disinherited James Ogilvie in 1545 in favour of John Gordon, a son of George Gordon, 4th Earl of Huntly.
 On 28 September 1545, John Gordon obtained a royal charter permitting him to use the name and arms of Ogilvie, and confirming him as heir of Alexander Ogilvie and Elizabeth Gordon.
 According to the English diplomat Thomas Randolph, James Ogilvie had seduced or traduced his stepmother Elizabeth Gordon, Lady Findlater, and imprisoned his father in a dark house and deprived him of sleep.
 Later, John Gordon married Lady Findlater to secure his property (the Privy Council called her "his pretended spouse"), and then, according to Randolph, locked her in a "close room".